What are the careers in plant-based industry?

 What is an entry level wage in plant-based industry?

 Wages vary with each business and depend on experience, skills, and education.
-The range for an entry-level position is generally anywhere from $15.00 to $18.00.
+The range for an entry-level position is generally anywhere from $15.00 to $18.00/hour.

 What is the wage for mid-level and supervisory positions?

 Wages vary with each business and depend on experience, skills, and education.
-The range for a mid-level position is generally anywhere from $18.00 to $25.00 and for supervisory positions anywhere from $25.00+.
+The range for a mid-level position is generally anywhere from $18.00 to $25.00/hour and supervisory positions may exceed $25.00/hour.